 Surprise!
 These statements were made by government officials of today.
 They are not based on scientific evidence.
 Instead, they seem to reflect a neo-prohibitionist effort to stigmatize alcohol.

 The effort to stigmatize alcohol teaches that there is no difference between moderate drinking and alcohol abuse.
-The two are portrayed as one and the same.
+The two are seen as one and the same.
 This leads the U.S. Department of Education to direct schools to reject curricula promoting responsible drinking among adults.
 They’re forced to promote a simplistic call for total abstinence.

 It teaches that alcohol is a dangerous gateway drug.
 Alcohol seduces drinkers to begin using illegal drugs.
 The “proof” is that most illicit drug users drank alcohol first.
 Of course, most illicit drug users also drank milk, ate candy bars, and drank cola first.